danielo83996/FlightSystemDB/README.md

 * Learned to manage collaborative projects efficiently.

 ## Contributors
-List all contributors involved in the project:
+List of all contributors involved in the project:
 * [Daniel](https://github.com/danielo83996) - Backend Dev
     * vhandeled the insertion and modification of tables in the DB
 * [Van](https://github.com/vana1219) - fullstack Dev